swathiramh/CypressExercise/README.md

 # CypressExercise

-A exercise to automate the "Create a JIRA issue" using Cypress with Javascript.
+An exercise to automate the "Create a JIRA issue" using Cypress with Javascript.